Nikon D3S vs Sony A7 III

 Studio photographers will appreciate that the Nikon D3S (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D3S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3S was succeeded by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3S Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the D3S and A7 III can be found, respectively, in the Nikon D3S Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is the Nikon D3S better than the Sony A7 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.